FOI officer questions #

 - An email isn’t a sufficient address for an FOI request! #

-- Yes it is.
-This letter from the ICO to Rother District Council gives guidance on the matter, specifically in the context of requests made via WhatDoTheyKnow.
+- This letter from the ICO to Rother District Council gives guidance on the matter, specifically in the context of requests made via WhatDoTheyKnow.

 - Aren’t you making lots of vexatious requests? #